borkomandic/php-registration/README.md

 # PHP User Registration System

-This project implements a user registration system in PHP, following the S.O.L.I.D principles for object-oriented design and using Composer for class autoloading with PSR-4.
+This project is a quick demonstration on how to implements a user registration system in PHP, following the SOLID principles for OOP design, Composer for class autoloading with PSR-4 and convenient dockerized localhost environment.
 It demonstrates a basic yet extendable architecture without relying on a full-fledged framework.

 ## Project Structure